-Eastern Water Dragons breeding season is during spring.
+Eastern water dragons breeding season is during spring.
 Mating occurs near waterways, where the males defend their territories.
 The females lay eggs away from the river in nests.
-Their nests are usually in moist soil, within rotting vegetation in November to December.
-Female dragons can lay between 10-20 eggs.
-Young hatching in January and February.
+Through November and December females lay their eggs in nests set away from the water.
+Female dragons can lay between 10-20 eggs with young hatching in January and February.